 When you run multiple departments or need to get projects off the ground, planning and estimations on those plans are key; however, money and resources are much more involved with project management because you have to take into consideration locations, demographics, area of services, prediction analysis, etc. Courses about Project Management are key for ABA agency managers who are involved with making business decisions centered around new products or untapped resources.

-A general finance class provides surface level information to help ABA management review, understand and interpret financial reports.
-Finance helps you understand the 'health' of the organization, and also serves as a great tool to make better decisions on future projects.
+A general finance class provides surface level information to help ABA agency managers review, understand, and interpret financial reports.
+Finance helps you understand the “health” of the organization and also serves as a great tool to make better decisions on future projects.
 Finance is heavily data driven which reinforces the Behaviorist in us and, most importantly, helps us make the most appropriate recommendations or plans.

-Human resource knowledge is vital to an ABA agency's success and longevity.
-It teaches us the current laws and regulations and reminds us how to manage people (e.g., dealing with difficult employees to boosting employee participation and commitment to company).
+Human resource knowledge is vital to ABA agency managers’ success and longevity.
+It teaches us the current laws and regulations and reminds us how to manage people.
+This could include anything from dealing with difficult employees to boosting employee participation and commitment to company.

 For BCBAs that are in leadership positions that directly manage employees I suggest reading books or joining webinars by other leaders (although non-ABA) such as John Maxwell, Dale Carnagie, Stephen Covey, Zig Ziglar, etc. Another good ABA author in this realm is Aubrey Daniels.

 Additionally, Relias offers courses on various supervision topics for ABA professionals.
 These courses cover how to measure staff performance, evaluating the effects of your supervision, and more.

 Even more important than the soft skills, business courses teach ABA agency managers about the always-changing state and federal HR law.
 My agency has an HR professional in-house as well as an outside consulting firm that helps us align our HR policies with California and federal HR laws.
 Even still, I sometimes don’t feel that it is enough to understand this changing landscape.